connet-dev/connet/README.md

 ## Features

- - **Direct communication** Because you run the `connet` client on both the `destination` and the `source`, the server is is only needed for sharing configuration.
+ - **Peer-to-peer communication** Because you run the `connet` client on both the `destination` and the `source`, the server is only used for sharing configuration.
 In many cases clients can communicate directly, which increases privacy and performance, while reducing cost.
  - **Relay support** There are cases when clients are unable to find a path to communicate directly.
 In such cases, they can use a relay to maintain connectivity.
  - **Security** Everything is private, encrypted with TLS.
-Public server and client certificates are shared between peers and are required and verified to establish connectivity.
+Public server and client certificates are exchanges between peers and are required and verified to establish connectivity.
 Clients and relays need to present a mandatory token when communicating with the control server, allowing tight control over who can use `connet`.
  - **Embeddable** In case you want `connet` running as part of another (golang) program (as opposed to a separate executable),